How to report an incident

 If your report is rejected, you will be informed of the reasons why by email.Note:

-- Please note that massively reporting the same practices or content forces the Trust & Safety team to carry out unnecessary actions which have a negative impact on their work.
+- Note that massively reporting the same practices or content forces the Trust & Safety team to carry out unnecessary actions which have a negative impact on their work.
 As such, it is counterproductive to massively report the same practices or content.

 - We would like to remind you that it is important to remain courteous when communicating with the Trust & Safety team.
 The team will not process any reports containing offensive, vulgar or threatening language.